 Unlike sump pumps, sewage pumps are used to pump sewage waste out of the home and into the septic system.
-The most significant difference between the two is that sewage pumps can also pump solid matte.
+The most significant difference between the two is that sewage pumps can also pump solid matter.
 They will be installed either in the septic tank or in a separate chamber and run automatically.

 Contact All Aspects Waterproofing Today for Your Basement Waterproofing Needs!